zenhob/modelfactory/README.txt

  User.factory.create_admin.admin  # => true

-Named factories do not inherit anything from the default, so you'll still need to provide enough to data to allow the creation of valid objects.
+Named factories do not inherit anything from the default, so you'll still need to provide enough data to allow the creation of valid objects.

 == Installing ModelFactory